Home / Encaustic Studio / How to organize your art studio

 Metal Grid:

-Along one wall above my work table is a metal grid affixed to the wall.
-I used a wire cube set that I was about to donate to a charity shop and I bought a second-hand one from Facebook Marketplace.
-You can buy a set on Amazon.
+Above my work table is a metal grid affixed to the wall.
+I used a wire cube set that I was about to donate to a charity shop.
 S-hooks and magnets are used to hang things from the grid.
-Magnets can hold inspirational quotes and works on paper, and S-hooks can suspend finished paintings and tools.
+Magnets can hold inspirational quotes and works on paper, and S-hooks hang tools.

 Pegboard Hooks: